nmcguinness/2022_3DGED_GDApp/README.md

 - [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
 - [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
 - [ ] Add support for cloning GameObjects
+- [ ] Add support for cloning Camera
 - [ ] Add Camera::Viewport
 - [ ] Add clean/dirty flag to Transform on change
 - [ ] Add event notification on Transform change